mojaloop/documentation/README.md

 ## Deploying the v2.0 Docs Preview

-We deploy these docs automatically with CircleCI.
+We deploy these docs automatically with CircleCI upon merges to the `mojaloop-docs-2.0` branch.

+Go to: http://docs-preview.moja-lab.live/ to see the live site!

 The deploy script does not currently take versioning into account, but will in the future.